Create a

 Table of Contents

 An HR career is complex, with much to learn and master across the various Human Resources functions and operating model roles.
 Consider how different the requirements can be for a compensation professional, HR manager, benefits specialist, instructional designer, or recruiter.
-Each requires unique and deep technical expertise in their specialties’ development and deployment methods, policy and practice administration, and specialized technologies.
+Each requires unique and deep technical expertise in development and deployment methods, policy and practice administration, and specialized technologies for its specialty.
 They often have to deal with different sets of internal clients and have unique communications, feedback mechanisms, and possible connections to and influences on HR or corporate strategies.
 Crossing the various HR disciplines can be difficult, and developing broader skills requires a better solution for HR career paths.

-As one ascends to senior individual contributor (IC) or management levels, the complexities of HR roles intensify.
+As one ascends to senior individual contributor (IC) or management roles, the complexity of HR roles intensifies.
 Cross-over skills such as strategic thinking, analytics, coaching, and business acumen become more prevalent.
 In a traditional progression of HR career paths, it becomes increasingly challenging for individuals to acquire and practice new skills, let alone explore and apply those used in other HR functions.
 This underscores the need for a new HR career path development concept to accommodate the evolving demands of the profession, workplace, and workforce.

-With new pressures on HR teams to be agile and responsive to rapidly changing labor markets, skills bases and requirements, technology advancements, and generational preferences, HR skill development needs to move towards a faster and multi-disciplinary approach.
-Continuous learning can help combat new role requirements and skills obsolescence accompanying the increasing pace of automation and adopting intelligent (e.g., AI, machine learning) task support in HR.
-Having teams prepared to respond to business challenges with greater agility and responsiveness requires better-rounded HR professionals with a broader base of business and HR expertise that can be brought to bear on those challenges.
+With new pressures on HR teams to be agile and responsive to rapidly changing labor markets, skill bases, requirements, technological advancements, and generational preferences, HR skill development needs to move towards a faster, multidisciplinary approach.
+Continuous learning can help address new role requirements and skills obsolescence as the pace of automation increases and intelligent (e.g., AI, machine learning) task support is adopted in HR.
+Having teams prepared to respond to business challenges with greater agility and responsiveness requires better-rounded HR professionals with a broader base of business and HR expertise to bring to bear.
 Improving HR career paths to incorporate broader skill acquisition becomes essential.

 Cross-disciplinary role development is crucial

 The idea of development focused on classroom or eLearning training is past its prime.
 Developing a breadth of HR skills cannot occur by working one’s way up the ladder in one discipline.
 Similarly, the continuing call for HR employees who understand the businesses they support cannot be accomplished in the classroom alone.
-The fastest pathway toward expertise is learning through application—practicing the needed knowledge and awareness in real-time and live business circumstances.
-The value of working in different roles can best provide a mix of skills, methodologies, and solution sets that HR pros can use to understand and solve future business issues.
+The fastest pathway to expertise is learning through application—practicing the necessary knowledge and awareness in real-time, in live business circumstances.
+Working in different roles can provide HR pros with a mix of skills, methodologies, and solution sets to understand and solve future business issues.

 A well-established approach to career development in this vein is not new.
-It originated from Deloitte’s “career lattice” framework, which is a model that emphasizes the value of internal mobility separate from traditional career paths – upwards, across, and diagonally – inside and outside of a given job family.
-It encourages employee movement across traditional functional, professional, job level, and industry boundaries to add critical skills unavailable within the boundaries of a current assignment.
+It originated from Deloitte’s “career lattice” framework, a model that emphasizes the value of internal mobility separate from traditional career paths—upwards, across, and diagonally—within and outside a given job family.
+It encourages employee movement across traditional functional, professional, job-level, and industry boundaries to add critical skills unavailable within the scope of a current assignment.
 This is similar to shifting from career paths to “career portfolios,” promoted many years ago as a robust employee development vehicle.

 The reasons for prioritizing HR career path development and mobility